Kavinjsir/indiegogo/README.md

 Once clicked, the Vscode Java pack will automatically recognize the project and switch the env for you.

 #### Add additional jar
-This project requires two external jar packeges:
+This project requires three external jar packeges:
 1. commons-lang3-3.1.jar
 2. opencsv-5.5.2.jar
+3. json-20210307.jar

 They are specified in `.vscode/settings.json`.